inkydragon/JuliaZH.jl/zh_CN/doc/src/manual/multi-threading.md

     multiple threads where at least one thread modifies the collection (common examples include `push!` on arrays, or inserting items into a `Dict`).
-  * After a task starts running on a certain thread (e.g. via `@spawn`), it will always be restarted on the same thread after blocking.
-In the future this limitation will be removed, and tasks will migrate between threads.
-  * `@threads` currently uses a static schedule, using all threads and assigning equal iteration counts to each.
-In the future the default schedule is likely to change to be dynamic.
   * The schedule used by `@spawn` is nondeterministic and should not be relied on.
   * Compute-bound, non-memory-allocating tasks can prevent garbage collection from running in other threads that are allocating memory.
 In these cases it may